JoseLopez36/RoboticsProjects-Crazyflie/README.md

 #### 2. In the second pane (up right), ROS2 crazyflies server, rviz and crazyflie nodes that publish cmd_vel, are started.
 ```
- waitForCfGazebo;sleep 5; ros2 launch mrs_crazyflies cf_velmux_launch.py
+ waitForCfsGazebo;sleep 2; ros2 launch mrs_crazyflies cf_velmux_launch.py
 ```
-The shell function `waitForCfGazebo` waits until crazyflies are spwaned in gazebo plus additional 5 seconds of sleep, just in case, to have enough time to start.
-It can be found in [to_copy](https://github.com/larics/docker_files/tree/ros-humble-cf/ros2/ros2-humble/crazyflies/to_copy) aliases (in docker it is copied to `/root/.bash_aliases`).
+The shell function `waitForCfsGazebo` waits until all crazyflies are spwaned in gazebo plus additional 5 seconds of sleep, just in case, to have enough time to start.
+It can be found in to_copy/ aliases (in docker it is copied to `/root/.bash_aliases`).

 Crazyflies server takes the data from `crazyflies_mrs.yaml`.
 For more info please read about: [CrazySim](https://github.com/gtfactslab/CrazySim) and [CrazySwarm2](https://imrclab.github.io/crazyswarm2/).